Professor, Cell & Developmental Biology

 Sierra is originally from Baltimore, MD, then traveled to Florida to earn her bachelors at Florida Institute of Technology.
 She received her Ph.D. from Dartmouth, where she used a combination of quantitative phosphoproteomics and cell biology to study NIMA-related kinase signaling in mitosis.
 She is excited to be in Nashville and to enter the wonderful world of yeast!
 Outside of the lab, Sierra enjoys cooking, hiking, and running 5ks.

-Graduate Student, Department of Cell and Developmental Biology
+Graduate Student, Cell & Developmental Biology

 Tony was born in Decatur, Alabama and received his Bachelor’s degree from Birmingham-Southern College.
 He is interested in the regulation of contractile ring formation and disassembly.
 Outside of the lab he enjoys fishing, homebrewing, and Alabama football.